Chorus/DynamicsDocs/docs/Scheduling/CareTeamAssignments.md

 </details>

 A user with the [Assignment Admin](../AdminSetup/SecurityRoles.md/#special-permissions) security role will have edit access to these fields.
-This user should keep in mind the following considerations when editing an care team assignment:
+This user should keep in mind the following considerations when editing a care team assignment:

 <details>
 <summary> Assignment Admins should consider the following when editing Care Team Assignments:</summary>